-Every year, more than 1.3 million people are killed and 50 million more are injured or disabled in traffic collisions — also called traffic violence.
-In the U.S., more than 33,000 people die from vehicle-related injuries annually.
-In San Francisco, on average, more than three people a day are hit by cars — and so far this year, 22 people have died as the result of preventable traffic crashes.
+Each year, more than 1.2 million people are killed as a result of traffic violence.
+In the U.S., more than 33,000 people die from vehicle-related injuries.
+In San Francisco, each day more than three people are hit by cars — and so far this year, 22 people have died as the result of preventable traffic crashes.

 Since 2005, the United Nations has designated November 15 as World Day of Remembrance for Traffic Victims.
 This global event honors the millions who have needlessly suffered from traffic violence — losing their lives or limbs — and offers each of us a chance to stand in solidarity with the family members, loved ones, and friends of those victims who have been devastated by these tragedies.